-Building on the students' object oriented programming skills, this course introduces concepts and techniques that lend themselves to the creation of sophisticated applications.
+Building on the concepts from Introduction to Object-Oriented Programming, this course introduces techniques that lend themselves to the creation of sophisticated applications.
 The skills learned in this course can be applied to such diverse system capabilities as e-commerce, database manipulation, and network connectivity.
 Graphical user interface design and construction will also be covered in detail.
 P- COMP1008 Introduction to Object Oriented Programming